conclusion-digital-cx/cx-engine/README.md

 A online block editor + light headless PHP backend.

 # What is it
-Cx Engine is a light online page editor and comes with a basic PHP based RESTFull API.
+Cx Engine is a light online page editor and comes with a basic PHP based restfull API.

 # Headless API
-It comes out of the box with a light PHP based RESTFull API driven by a SQLite database.
+It comes out of the box with a light PHP based restfull API driven by a SQLite database.
 This let's you quickly scaffold a project and suits most light production websites.
-For high traffic you can also pick any other headless RESTAPI or Saas vendors like prismic or contentfull.
+For high traffic you can also pick any other headless restfull api or Saas vendors like prismic or contentfull.

 # API Endpoints
 - POST /upload